epfl-ada/ada-2021-project-data-alchemy/README.md

 Constants (mainly tags for regex patterns and disaster configurations) used for data extraction.
 Large parts not used in final analyses.
 Only climate_tags_pos, storm_tags_general and heat_tags_general used in ``disaster_and_climate_extraction.py``.

+# Contribution

+**Colin**: TODO.

+**Gil**: Worked on extracting the quotes pertaining to heat waves and storms throughout 2015-2020 from Quotebank.
+Quotes from specific disasters were extracted but ultimately not used.
+Worked on developing the plots for the 'relevant spikes' as well as their analyses.

+**Peng**: TODO.